-Church community fundraising is a great opportunity to grow your congregation and build relationships with other community groups.
+Community fundraising is a great opportunity for small groups to grow the organization and build relationships with other community groups.
 Here are a few suggestions of types of community based fundraising events to get your organization started:

-- Community Picnics and Bake Sales: Have members of the congregations prepare food and sell items to raise funds for your church.
+Have volunteers prepare food and sell items to raise funds for your church or school.
 Tie the event in with food that’s in season.
 For instance in the summer offer strawberry shortcake, jams and fresh vegetables.
-In Fall have pumpkin bread and apple pies, etc. This is a great way to utilize resources and talents and offer a time for your congregation to socialize while raising funds.
-While you’re at it, why not collect all the recipes and offer a Church Cook book for sale at a very reasonable price?
+In Fall have pumpkin bread and apple pies.
+This is a great way to utilize resources and talents and offer a time for your congregation or school community to socialize while raising funds.
+While you’re at it, why not collect all the recipes and offer a cookbook for sale?
 People are always excited to learn about a new, tasty recipe that is easy to make.

-- Car Washes: This can be very easy to execute.
-You can set up right in the parking lot of your church and charge a small fee (i.e. $10 donation).
+Car wash fundraisers can be very easy to execute.
+You can set up right in the parking lot of your church or school and charge a small fee (i.e. $10 -$20 donation).
 People of all ages can participate.
 This can be fun for the kids and for the adults.
 And why not sell lemonade, cookies or other things while guests are waiting for their car to be clean?

-- Community Walk-a-thons: Walkathons make great fundraisers for churches.
+Walk-a-thons make great fundraisers for churches and schools alike.
 These events bring families and communities together, in a fun atmosphere.
+Everyone gets some exercise and there is plenty of opportunity for an after-party and more fundraising.
 Almost everyone can participate in a walkathon, either by walking, being a spectator or sponsoring a walker.

-- Community Classes: Workshops hosted by congregation members which might include cooking classes or other traits such as knitting or sewing: Schedule an afternoon or evening where community members can sign up and pay a small donation to learn a new skill.
+Tap into your community members’ unique skill sets by offering workshops or classes.
+The classes may include cooking, canning, baking, knitting or sewing, basic car or bicycle maintenance and more.
+Schedule an afternoon or evening where community members can sign up and make a small donation to learn a new skill.
 This is a win-win situation.
 People are always looking for ways to expand their skills and find new hobbies they may be interested in, but learning a new trait may not always be so easy to do.

-- Yard Sale Fundraisers: At least once a year, people clean out their closets, garages and storage units and look for opportunities to donate these items.
-Reach out to members of your congregation and local community and offer to sell their donated goods at a Church Yard Sale.
+Get your community to clean out their closets, garages and storage units and look for items to donate.
+Reach out to members of your congregation and local community and offer to sell their donated goods at a Community Yard Sale.
 This event could easily be hosted on a Sunday afternoon following church services in the cafeteria or parking lot.
 Consider offering pick-up services for people donating items, as this may greatly increase your sales inventory and help you raise more money by selling high-ticket items, such as furniture.

 Whatever you decide on for your church community fundraiser, be sure to promote it throughout the local community.
-Add your event to community calendars, post announcements on bulletin boards, include an announcement on your web site, in your newsletter and make announcement at your weekly church service.
+Add your event to community calendars, post announcements on bulletin boards, include an announcement on your organization’s website and your newsletter.
+Make announcements at your weekly church service or school sporting events.
 Remember that hosting any event requires the assistance of volunteers, and various details to manage including event set-up, organizing collection of donated goods, promoting the event, and managing money.
-DoJiggy offers event management software to help you safely collect donations, and manage the details of your church community fundraising event.
+DoJiggy offers affordable event management software to help you safely collect donations, and manage the details of your church or school fundraising event.